 Full Name: Fernando Pontes

-Favorite Technique: Cross choke, also known as Baseball Choke or “Alicate” in Portuguese.
+Favorite Position/Technique: Cross choke, and Baseball Choke (“Alicate” in Portuguese).

 Weight Division: Medio Pesado (88Kg/194.5lbs).

 Fernando “Margarida” Pontes was born in Sao Paulo, Brazil, being raised in a family where almost everyone was involved in medicine.
 With such a heavy academic minded family background, it was hard to assume that Fernando would follow a career in sports, but indeed he did.